laro/Cilia/README.md

 ## Type Extension
-To add "member like" functions/methods, variables, constants and/or types to "third party" classes/types.
+To add "member like" types, functions/methods, constants (and maybe variables) to "third party" classes/types.
+In case on conflicts local definitions (inside the class) have priority (then a warning is issued).
 - **Extension methods**
     - Can be called like normal member functions, but they but do not have access to private or protected members themselves.
     - Also possible for basic/arithmetic types, e.g.: